ribelli/react_app_task/README.md

 ### Possible improvements

- - Replace remaining data to Redux
+ - Replace remaining data to Redux;
- - Fix level toggle to map with a few levels
+ - Fix for level toggle to map with a few levels;
+ - Fix for updating State (App.js) with favorites without lag.